2oothpick/alx-low_level_programming/README.md

-this directory contains C-program files
+this is the debugging directory